Skatune Network: Other work

 Hunter played brass on the soundtrack for Steven Universe: The Movie (2019), having been recruited by series composer Aivi Tran via Twitter, and later performed at the show's New York Comic Con panel alongside Estelle and Sarah Stiles.
 They also contributed music to Craig of the Creek and composed for YouTuber TomSka's animated web series #Content and Crash Zoom.

 Outside of their music career, Hunter has worked as a music educator, including teaching marching band at Santa Fe High School and West Broward High School.
 They joined the Bluecoats Drum and Bugle Corps' 2023 Brass Educational Team as an instructor, having performed with them in 2016 and 2017.
 They have also been an instructor and euphonium technician with Pacific Crest Drum and Bugle Corps.
+Hunter and Bluecoats announced their 2026 creative partnership for Bluecoats' SoundSport Ensemble, Rhythm IN BLUE.

 Hunter is prominently active on social media.
 They have credited Tumblr as the source of Skatune Network's first 20,000 subscribers, as Steven Universe storyboard artist (and later Craig of the Creek co-creator) Ben Levin had reblogged their cover of "Giant Woman".
 In addition to the Skatune Network YouTube channel, they host livestreams several nights a week on Instagram, TikTok, and Twitch, where they interact with viewers.
 Twitch streams often involve Hunter recording ska covers in real time and playing video games like Animal Crossing.
 Hunter also uses social media to promote smaller ska artists, including through a regularly updated Twitter thread, a Spotify playlist, and year-end YouTube videos, as well as discussing the history of ska, misconceptions about the genre, and issues within the scene.
 As of March 2023, Hunter had over 200k subscribers on YouTube and over 400k followers on TikTok.